 White wines on the other hand, have other needs.

-What to Look Out for When Buying White Wine Glasses
+What to Consider When Buying White Wine Glasses

-As a general rule, white wines (and rosés) are best served in a glass with a narrower bowl, as the smaller size helps to preserve the fruity flavors by keeping the wine at optimal temperature.
+White wines (and rosés) are best served in a glass with a narrower bowl, as the smaller size preserves the fruity flavors by keeping the wine at the optimal temperature.
 These glasses are often just referred to as traditional white wine glasses, and are slightly tulip shaped.

 These small-bowled wine glasses are perfect for white wines with low body and high acidity, as the small shape lets the drinker experience the full breadth of the acidic qualities.
 Wines such as Riesling, Pinot Grigio, and Sauvignon Blanc taste best in these traditional glasses.